soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 We've used `map` and then `mconcat` twice now.
 Surely there has to be a function that unifies this pattern.
-And indeed, it is called [`foldMap`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Foldable.html#v:foldMap), and it works not only for lists, it will work for any data structure that can be "folded", or "reduced", into a summary value.
+And indeed, it is called [`foldMap`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Foldable.html#v:foldMap), and it works not only for lists, but also for any data structure that can be "folded", or "reduced", into a summary value.
 This abstraction and type class is called **Foldable**.

 For a simpler understanding of `Foldable`, we can look at `fold`: